reuschj/TerminalTextStyler/README.md

 print("\(highlight("Hello, World!"))
 Blah blah blah...")
 ```

-Each color in the table above also has a unique highlight function:
+Each style in the table above also has a unique highlight function:

 ```swift
 print("This is \(highlightBrightYellow("highlighted in bright yellow")) and this is \(highlightRed("highlighted in red")).")